solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

   - [Exercise 6: Other Features (Optional)](#exercise-6-other-features-optional)
     - [Task 1: Use new VACUUM options to improve VACUUM performance](#task-1-use-new-vacuum-options-to-improve-vacuum-performance)

-In this lab you will explore the new developer and infrastructure features of PostgreSQL 16.
+In this lab, you will explore the new developer and infrastructure features of PostgreSQL 16.

 ## Prerequisites